cabaletta/baritone/README.md

 **How to immediately get started:** Type `#goto 1000 500` in chat to go to x=1000 z=500.
 Type `#mine diamond_ore` to mine diamond ore.
 Type `#stop` to stop.
 For more, read [the usage page](USAGE.md) and/or watch this [tutorial playlist](https://www.youtube.com/playlist?list=PLnwnJ1qsS7CoQl9Si-RTluuzCo_4Oulpa)

 For other versions of Minecraft or more complicated situations or for development, see [Installation & setup](SETUP.md).
 Also consider just installing [Impact](https://impactclient.net/), which comes with Baritone and is easier to install than wrangling with version JSONs and zips.
 For 1.16.5, [click here](https://www.youtube.com/watch?v=_4eVJ9Qz2J8) and see description.
 Once Baritone is installed, look [here](USAGE.md) for instructions on how to use it.
+There's a [showcase video](https://youtu.be/CZkLXWo4Fg4) made by @Adovin#6313 on Baritone which I recommend.

 This project is an updated version of [MineBot](https://github.com/leijurv/MineBot/), the original version of the bot for Minecraft 1.8.9, rebuilt for 1.12.2 onwards.
 Baritone focuses on reliability and particularly performance (it's over [30x faster](https://github.com/cabaletta/baritone/pull/180#issuecomment-423822928) than MineBot at calculating paths).